Fiducient Advisors onboarded on Arcons Technology billing platform

 Jan 06, 2022, 12:07 ET

-CARLOS, Calif., Jan.
+SAN CARLOS, Calif., Jan.
 6, 2022 /PRNewswire/ -- Arcons Technology announced that Fiducient Advisors headquartered in Chicago, IL advising over $250 billion in assets, has selected its billing platform 'billPort' for their quarterly billing process.
 Arcons' billPort, offered for over a decade, features seamless advisory client billing and revenue sharing.

 Monica Harrison, Director of Finance and Accounting said, "We chose Arcons to streamline our multifaceted billing workflow and are happy with the results.
 Arcons was quick to accommodate our billing rules for our unique set of portfolios, escalator fees and they worked well with our multi-geography, multi-culture team."
 Asked about the implementation, Ms. Harrison was enthusiastic, "Arcons worked closely with our large team to setup our data.
 Arcons promptly handled our special requirements and created custom workflows, invoice designs, screens, rules etc. to match those requirements.
 Our billing process can be done in a fraction of the time it took earlier.
 Arcons' ability to customize the software to meet our needs was the main advantage."